gpapasteriadis/MyProjects/README.txt

-These are some projects i've done in my school
+These are some projects I have done in college